TUC-ProAut/creme/readme.md

 <details>
 <summary>Accompanying Paper</summary>

-* Haggag, Karim, Sven Lange, Tim Pfeifer, and Peter Protzel (2022) 'A Credible and Robust approach to Ego-Motion Estimation using an Automotive Radar’. (to appear in IEEE Robotics and Automation Letters)
+* Haggag, Karim, Sven Lange, Tim Pfeifer, and Peter Protzel (2022) 'A Credible and Robust approach to Ego-Motion Estimation using an Automotive Radar’.
+[DOI: 10.1109/LRA.2022.3162644](https://dx.doi.org/10.1109/LRA.2022.3162644) (early access, to appear in IEEE Robotics and Automation Letters)

 </details>